 2012: Olympics Are Live Streamed for the First Time

-These examples represent just a small sample of the history of live streaming.
-Next, let’s transition from the history of live streaming to look at live streaming today.
+These examples represent just a small sample of the history of video live streaming.
+Next, let’s transition into the playing field live streaming solutions today.

 Today, video live streaming is common and fully developed.
 It’s also accessible.
-Live streaming is being used by the largest companies in the world, in universities, in government, and by individuals.
-It’s possible to live stream from a smartphone, or to conduct professional multi-camera broadcasts.
+The largest companies in the world use live streaming.
+Likewise, universities, government, and individuals all use live streaming technology.
+Today, it’s possible to live stream from a smartphone, or to conduct professional multi-camera broadcasts.
 And you can do all this much more affordably than broadcast TV.

 Technology for live streaming is well-established and standards are mature.
-This maturity has made is easier for companies to invest in video infrastructure.
+This maturity has made it easier for companies to invest in video infrastructure.
 Here are the current standards for live streaming:

-That maturity is allowing online video to scale rapidly, which is reflected in the statistics.
+That maturity is allowing online video to scale rapidly, which current statistics likewise convey.
 The video streaming market is predicted to be worth $30.6 billion by 2022.
 Live streaming is making up the majority of that growth.
 At this point, more than 63% of people ages 18-34 are watching live-streaming content regularly.

 The Future of Video Live Streaming

 So what does the future hold?

 It’s always hard to predict, but a few broad trends can bee observed.
 Overall, we can expect continued rapid growth.
 Optimizing for mobile devices is also ongoing.
 Here are three more significant trends we see in the video live streaming market.

 Internet speeds are also essential for live streaming.
 And even thought speeds have been increasing, the changes have been slow.
 However, that may be changing.
 The coming 5G cell networks will provide speeds roughly 100 times faster than the best available 4G LTE networks.
 Bottom line?
 The internet is about to get much, much faster.